Create a Cart Promotion

 -

 In the Promotion Name box, enter a unique name.
-The character limit for the promotion name is 255 characters.
+The name must be unique across your organisation and can be up to 50 characters.

 -